Identifiability of Hierarchical Latent Attribute Models: Introduction

 \section{Introduction}

-\textit{Hierarchical Latent Attribute Models} (HLAMs) are a popular family of discrete latent variable models widely used in multiple scientific disciplines, including cognitive diagnosis in educational assessments \citep{junker2001cognitive,davier2008general,HensonTemplin09, rupp2010diagnostic,dela2011}, psychiatric diagnosis of mental disorders \citep{templin2006measurement,dela2018}, and epidemiological and medical measurement studies \citep{wu2017,wu2018}.
-Based on subjects' responses (often binary) to a set of items, HLAMs enable fine-grained inference on subjects' statuses of an underlying set of discrete latent attributes; and further allow for clustering the population into subgroups based on the inferred attribute patterns.
-In HLAMs, each latent attribute is often assumed binary and carries specific scientific meaning.
-For example, in an educational assessment, the observed responses are students' correct or wrong answers to a set of test items, and the latent attributes indicate students' binary states of mastery or deficiency of certain cognitive abilities measured by the assessment \citep{junker2001cognitive,davier2008general,rupp2010diagnostic}.
+Latent attribute models are a family of discrete latent variable models popular in multiple scientific disciplines, including cognitive diagnosis in educational assessments \citep{junker2001cognitive,davier2008general,HensonTemplin09, rupp2010diagnostic,dela2011,wang2018tracking}, psychiatric diagnosis of mental disorders \citep{templin2006measurement,dela2018}, and epidemiological and medical measurement studies \citep{wu2017nested,o2019causes}.
+Based on subjects' responses (often binary) to a set of items, a latent attribute model enables fine-grained inference on subjects' statuses of an underlying set of latent traits; this further allows for clustering the population into interpretable subgroups based on the inferred attribute patterns.
+In a latent attribute model, each attribute is often assumed binary and carries specific scientific meaning.
+For example, in an educational assessment, the observed responses are students' correct or wrong answers to a set of test items, and the latent attributes indicate students' binary states of mastery or deficiency of certain skills measured by the assessment \citep{junker2001cognitive,davier2008general,rupp2010diagnostic}.
+On top of this, the dependence among the latent attributes can be further modeled to incorporate practitioners' prior knowledge.
+A particularly popular and powerful way of modeling attribute dependence in educational and psychological studies is to enforce hard constraints on the hierarchical configurations of the attributes.
+Specifically, educational experts often postulate some prerequisite relations exist among the binary skill attributes, such that mastering some skills serve as a prerequisite for mastering some others \citep{leighton2004attribute}.
+Such a family of \textit{Hierarchical Latent Attribute Models} (HLAMs) are attacting increasing attention in {cognitive diagnostic applications} in recent years; see \cite{leighton2004attribute,Gierl,templin2014hierarchical,wang2020hier}.
+Despite the popularity, the fundamental identifiability issue of HLAMs remains unaddressed.
+This paper fills this gap and provides the identifiability theory for HLAMs.

+HLAMs have close connections with many other popular statistical and machine learning models.
+Since each possible configuration of the discrete attributes represents a pattern defining a latent subpopulation, the HLAM can be viewed as a structured {mixture model} \citep{mclachlan2004finite} and gives rises to {model-based clustering} \citep{fraley2002} of multivariate categorical data.